In this post I’m going to show you the most interesting Mauritius attractions that you should put into your bucket list.

 For the best trails, you should download the app Maps.me which is much more updated than Google Maps.

-Sometimes the trails look like not existing or suddenly stopping.
+Sometimes the trails look like not existing or suddenly stop.
 Just walk through the dense vegetation and you will see it again.

-Maps.me took me to some unexpected surprises spots
+Maps.me took me to some unexpected surprise spots

 A scenic driving itinerary on the north coast